By2225/Health-Tap/README.md

 # Health-Tap
+Created by Brian Yang and Hussein Fardous

-Our Health hack for 2018 DivHacks Hackathon
+# Our Health hack for 2018 DivHacks Hackathon

 * Web app that contains pictures, where if you click on them, a function calls *Click on a phone picture that allows you to automatically 911